Homepage / Bullion Coins: Austrian Coins

 Bullion Coin Values

-For instance, the 'face value' of a 1oz.
-Vienna Philharmonic silver bullion coin is 1.50euros, whereas the 'intrinsic value' of the coin is the current spot price of silver, plus a small premium.
+For instance, the 'face value' of a 1 oz Vienna Philharmonic silver bullion coin is 1.50 euros (€), whereas the 'intrinsic value' of the coin is the current spot price of silver plus a premium to cover minting, handling, distribution, and marketing costs.

-Austrian Philharmonic Gold, Silver and Platinum Bullion coins are known for having one of the lowest premiums, among investment bullion coins.
+Austrian Philharmonic Gold, Silver, and Platinum Bullion coins are known for having one of the lowest premiums among investment bullion coins.

-Vienna Philharmonic Gold
+Austrian Vienna Philharmonic

 1989 - Present